-(5) Finance Function

-- (a) Organizational Framework At least annually, the Committee will review and approve the Finance organizational framework, having regard to its role as an independent control function. - (b) Chief Financial Officer The Chief Financial Officer (CFO) will have unfettered access to the Committee.
-The Committee will review and recommend Board approval of the appointment or removal of the CFO.
-At least annually, the Committee will review the goals, approve the mandate of the CFO and review an assessment of the effectiveness of the CFO. - (c) Effectiveness Review At least annually, the Committee will: - (i) review and recommend Board approval of the Finance function's financial plan and staff resources; and - (ii) review management's assessment of the effectiveness of the Finance function.
+- (5) Oversight of Finance Function - (a) Organizational Framework At least annually, the Committee will review and approve the Finance organizational framework, having regard to its role as an independent control function. - (b) Chief Financial Officer The Chief Financial Officer (CFO) will have unfettered access to the Committee.
+The Committee will: - (i) review and recommend for Board approval their appointment or removal; - (ii) annually review their succession plan; - (iii) annually review their goals and provide input on their performance assessment which is factored into compensation; and - (iv) annually review and approve their mandate. - (c) Effectiveness Review At least annually, the Committee will: - (i) review and recommend Board approval of the Finance function's financial plan and staff resources; and - (ii) review management's assessment of the effectiveness of the Finance function.